 Students are individually responsible for being aware of applicable laws, regulations, ordinances, and the school's policy for complying with them.
 The New Beginning College of Cosmetology will assist in that endeavor by providing current information on an ongoing basis to all students.
 The Drug Free School Policy includes providing a copy of the "let's all work to fight Drug Abuse" pamphlet and a copy of this report.
 Employees receive a copy of the "Terms and Symptoms of Drug Abuse" in which all negative symptoms of drug abuse are defined.
 Fact Sheets and Posters about early warnings and guidelines regarding drug abuse are posted.
-As a condition of employment, employees will notify the institution of any criminal drug statute conviction.
+As a condition of employment, employees will notify the institution of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such conviction.